thoang3/portfolio/README.md

 Email: thoang3@uic.edu

-Project: Cluster DNA sequences using Fourier Power Spectrum
+Project: Cluster DNA sequences using Chaos Game Representation

-Project description: Designed and implemented Power Spectrum-Moment method to classify genomes and genes using Discrete Fourier Transform (DFT) and power spectrum.
-Performed cluster analysis to analyze biological sequences using PS-M, improved speed up to 15 times while keeping accuracy on several cases.
+Project description: Graphical and numberical representation of DNA sequences using Chaos Game Representation (CGR).
+Designed and implemented Chaos Game method to classify genomes and genes using CGR and Discrete Fourier Transform (DFT).
 Written in Matlab.